rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ManagedObjectSummary.md

   - Type of the managed object.
 - slaDomainName: System.String
   - Name of the SLA Domain the managed object belongs to.
-- snapshotsAt: list of DateTimes
+- snapshotsDetails: list of SnapshotDetailss
-  - Timestamps of snapshots.
+  - Snapshot details.